Analytical Methods in Materials Science (TFFM40)

 In Swedish industry, it is primarily the fields within the steel, hard metal, and the automotive industries (but also many others) that engage in materials-related research by the analytical methods taught in the course.
 Examples of companies are Sandvik, Seco, Volvo, SKF, SSAB, Ericsson, Sapa, Siemens, ABB, and others.
 As a PhD student in materials science the analytical techniques covered in the course are used on a daily basis.
 The course is also a natural source for recruitment of new PhD students.

-If you in the future will be working with materials and/or materials analysis, either as a researcher at a university or technician/developer in the industry, this course can be very useful.
+If you in the future will be working with materials and/or materials analysis, either as a researcher at a university or technician/developer in the industry, this course will be very useful.
 Swedish industry is of course dependent on staff with an education in material science/material analysis of high international standard.

 As an applicant for jobs oriented towards materials analysis, this may very well be the course that makes the employer to choose you!